-Travelling with a purpose: For some, it’s a 2021 resolution
+Travelling with a purpose: for some, it’s a 2021 resolution

 During his Underground Railroad ride, John Shackelford, the New York City cyclist, learned a lot about what he could do, pushing himself to endure an often hot and grimy 1,100 miles.
 He also learned not to ride after dark in the South and never ride alone there.

-While the film documenting the ride is in postproduction, Shackelford is already planning his next mission-driven trip: travelling cross-country by bus next summer to distribute free bikes to people of colour.
+While the film documenting the ride is in postproduction, Shackelford is already planning his next mission-driven trip: traveling cross-country by bus next summer to distribute free bikes to people of colour.

 “I want to communicate that anyone can ride a bike and feel the exact same high as I felt,” he said.
 “It doesn’t matter how much money you have or if it’s a fancy bike or a cheap bike, just have a good time, and benefit health-wise.”